The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 Both MKV and MP4 are relatively safe bets and future-proof, depending on your exact needs.
 Both formats offer distinct features that other video formats don’t.
 Whichever one you use will boil down to your preferences and needs.

 In short, MP4 is more popular for watching online content and MKV is better for converting DVDs and Blu-ray discs into video files.
 The quality and size of these file formats usually depend on the codecs they use.
-However, MP4 video supports more platforms and devices.
-Moreover, YouTube and other popular social media media player videos convert into MP4 video.
+However, MP4 video format supports more platforms and devices.
+Moreover, YouTube and other popular social media media player videos convert into MP4 video format.
 This gives it a distinct usage advantage.

 Why not give Dacast a try?
 Sign up and you can try Dacast free for 14 days.
 No commitment and no credit card required.